 Life insurance – property that you own

 When purchasing a home, most of us cannot afford to pay the full price in cash.
 To complete the purchase, we finance the purchase over thirty years or so.
-At the end, we have property that we trust will have grown or retained its value while we have enjoyed the peace of mind of a home.
+At the end, we have property that we hope will have grown or retained its value while we have enjoyed the peace of mind of a home.

 how is buying life insurance similar to buying a house?

-Life Insurance can be seen in a similar light.
-We try to understand the potential risks and cost of future expenses such as dying, living too long, or living with a chronic illness.
-How do we finance or pay for these future costs?
+Can Life Insurance can be seen in a similar light?
+To begin, we try to understand the potential risks and cost of future expenses such as dying, education needs for dependents, living too long, or living with a chronic illness.
+How will we finance or pay for these future costs?

-These benefits can be available while alive or at death, and are usually income tax free when structured properly by an insurance professional.
+These benefits can be available while living or at death, and are usually income tax free when structured properly by an insurance professional.

 math and science?